-- Use a VPN from other country which does not have legal bindings with your country.
+- Use a VPN from other countries which does not have legal bindings with your country.

 Yes.
-This is one of the best possible way.
+This is one of the best possible ways.
 But on a lighter note, we actually don’t need this much.
-Its only for those Vigilant Hackers and Protestors who would use these kind of techniques to keep themselves safe.
+It is only for those Vigilant Hackers and Protestors who would use this kind of techniques to keep themselves safe.
 But hey, who knows?
-Paranoia is the key to utmost security.
+Paranoia is the key to the utmost security.

-There is one more browser which is worth looking i.e. Iceweasal browser which comes inbuilt with Kali Linux or the WHONIX Operating system which relies solely on Tor circuit for all its web based activities from browsing to downloading stuff.
+One more browser is worth looking at, i.e. Iceweasal browser, which comes inbuilt with Kali Linux or the WHONIX Operating system, which relies solely on the Tor circuit for all its web-based activities from browsing to downloading stuff.
 Stay updated with my blogs for more on Privacy, Security and Anonymity.